-With no alternatives to mitigate against the effects of dry weather in the face of increasing competition, the Trent and Mersey Company investigated new sources of water, and in 1793, without finding any significant source of water they started to plan a new reservoir to catch flood and rain water, which would be much larger than any that had been built in Britain before.
+With increasing competition from other water users, the Trent and Mersey Company investigated new sources of water, and in 1793, without finding any significant source of water from nearby streams or springs, they started to plan a new reservoir to catch flood and rain water, which would be much larger than any that had been built in Britain before.

 In 1797 they obtained an Act of Parliament and built Rudyard Reservoir, in a valley in the North Staffordshire.
 With a surface area of 65 hectares (0.65km2), Rudyard is more comparable to later drinking water reservoirs than its canal predecessors (which rarely exceeded 10 hectares).
 When the bill for its construction was taken to parliament, the only precedent was a reservoir ‘not quite so large, but pretty nearly so… belonging to the Rochdale Canal, now making’ (D593/V/3/29).
 It appears that the planners of Rudyard were unaware of the Lac de Saint-Ferréol which supplied the Canal du Midi in France since 1672 (Mukerji 2009).
 In this light, Rudyard reservoir was the legislative test case for later reservoirs.
 It was designed to be about 2 miles in length (3 kilometres), with dam heights quoted as between 42 foot (12.8 metres) and 30 foot (9 metres) high, with an innovative dam to match its innovative size designed by canal engineer John Rennie (Binnie 1987).